The Best Pumpkin Science Activities that will Engage Your Kids

 I enjoy carving pumpkins, but when you just cut a little hole at the top of the pumpkin, kids can’t see all of the STUFF inside the cavity.

 Pumpkin guts, that stringy stuff, are really called the pulp or fibrous strands.
-The flesh or meat of the pumpkin is between the skin and
+The flesh or meat of the pumpkin is between the skin.
+Now, you can give them the correct terminology when you teach them the parts of a pumpkin.

-Instead of just creating a round opening at the top of a pumpkin, cut a pumpkin in half from the stem end to the blossom end so that your kids can see EVERYTHING inside the pumpkin.
+Instead of just creating a round opening at the top of a pumpkin, cut a pumpkin in half from the stem end to the blossom end.
+It’s an easy way to help your kids can see EVERYTHING inside the pumpkin.

 Can they find these parts?